italomandara/SptyCC/README.md

 ## Notes:

 It took more than 90 minutes, I had to switch back and forth since I'm busy with other things with the current company.
+No AI tools used just the usual googling and reading documentation.
+I created the app with CRA. all the rest is 100% my own code.

 To do: